Six Confessions of a Smoking Lounge Owner

 Stick to Cigars

 First and foremost, the ventilation systems are usually geared for cigar smoke.
-Cigar smokers and cigarette smokers are different people, and cigarette smoke is not welcome.
-It also doesn’t matter what the rules are for your state; unless the cigar lounge is also designated as a retail marijuana smoking place, leave your “specialty” smokes at home.
+Cigar smokers and cigarette smokers are entirely different types of people.
+Additionally, the rules for your state are irrelevant.
+Unless the cigar lounge is also a retail marijuana smoking lounge, leave your “specialty” smokes at home.
 Not everyone is tolerant, and just like with alcohol, there is no need to jeopardize the owner’s license.

 Politics, Politics, Politics